Want to make home made kimchi? Here’s an easy recipe to follow.

-While my mom was in town this month, I had her teach me her kimchi recipe.
-I’ve been feeling an urgency to learn the basics lately, because I never know when I’ll have the chance again.
-I can always go off of recipes online, but it can never match the same nostalgic taste of a korean home cooked meal growing up.
+While my mom was in town this month, she taught me how to make her kimchi recipe.
+I’ve been feeling an urgency to learn the basics, because I never know when I’ll have the chance again.
+I can always go off of recipes online, but it can never match the same nostalgic taste of a Korean home cooked meal growing up.

 A friend of ours recently documented her grandmother’s life story on video, and it made me wish I had done that for my grandma before her Alzheimer’s set in.
 It’s been really hard to shake the fact that life is so temporary.